DFE-Digital/publish-teacher-training-2022/README.md

   password: [the password you wish to use]
 ```

-The email address has to exist in the users table of manage-courses-backend, but
+The email address has to exist in the users table of teacher-training-api, but
 the password can be any non-secure local password you care to use.

 ## Cypress